Best Affordable Places to Live in California in 2025

 Frankly, when it comes to affordable places to live, California as a whole does not readily spring to mind.
-In fact, according to MERIC data from the first quarter of 2023, it’s the fourth most expensive place to live in the United States — only surpassed by Hawaii, D.C., and Massachusetts.
+In fact, according to MERIC data from 2024, it’s the third most expensive place to live in the United States — only surpassed by Hawaii and Massachusetts.
+And the tragic wildfires in early 2025 have caused housing costs in parts of the Los Angeles area to skyrocket.

 Still, it is possible to find an affordable way to live here.
 Particularly if you know which cities to aim for.